AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 Try composing the aforementioned code in order to rotate & downscale the rectangle.

 ## Dynamic Rotation
+Next, we are going to get our wooden rectangle to perpetually rotate.
+First, we should make our transform variable global:

 **CPP Globals**
 ```c++
 //Transformations
 mat4 transform;
 ```

+All the transformation code from the last section needs to be relocated to the inside of the render loop.
+However, the rotation value needs to be perpetually changed.
+An easy way to do this is to use the ```glfwGetTime()``` function, which counts up from 0 upon the initialisation of GLFW.
+This is what we are going to set our degrees to rotate our rectangle to in the ```rotate()``` function:

 **CPP Render Loop**
 ```c++